kushagra67414/Azure_Cloud/README.md

 ## Day-2

-PuTTYgen is a key generator tool for creating pairs of public and private SSH keys.
+1. PuTTYgen is a key generator tool for creating pairs of public and private SSH keys.

 PuTTY will open a "network" between both machines.
 You'll get a console (like the shell) when you'll be connected.
 Really useful to administrate remote server from your computer.

 Usually, the port is not 80, but 22.

+2. Core Azure Services -Compute
+  a.
+Virtual machine
+  b.
+Function app
+  c.
+App Service
+  d.
+Azure Kubernetes Services.

+ 3. Creating a virtual machine on azure. hosting a webpage at server not localhost
+ 4. Networking :
+  a.
+Virtual networks
+  b. load balancers
+  c. application gateways : it do path way routing.
+  d.
+DnS Zones
+  e.
+CDN profile (content delivery network )